/>

 The Fifty Niner Speakeasy in Old Colorado City, Colorado Springs | Credit: The Fifty Niner

-Are you sure it’s just a game store…or is there more than what meets the eye?
-The Fifty-Niner speakeasy in Old Colorado City is located behind the Dice Guys Game Store and is a nod to the prospectors who came out west during the Gold Rush of 1859.
-Owner Adam Stephan couldn’t pass up the opportunity to draw on our community’s past, especially because the bar is located directly across from the original cabin that once served as the capital of the Territory of Colorado.
-Offering a slew of prohibition style cocktails and nibbles including the almighty charcuterie board and yummy paninis, this hidden gem has the right mix for a fun night on the town.
+Are you sure it’s just a game store… or is there more than meets the eye?
+Step behind Dice Guys Game Store in Old Colorado City and you’ll find The Fifty-Niner, a speakeasy that pays tribute to the prospectors of the 1859 Gold Rush.
+Owner Adam Stephan embraced the chance to draw on the area’s rich history—especially with the bar sitting directly across from the original cabin that once served as the capital of the Territory of Colorado.

 Need help finding all of the great cocktails Colorado Springs has to offer?
 We’ve got you!
 Book our Spring’s Signature Cocktail Tour for your next night out!